matheuscas/SublimeIonic/README.md

 Finally, how to install this awesome plugin?
 -------

- 1. First, if didt'n install yet, you must install the Package Control
+ 1. First, if you didn't install yet, you must install the Package Control;
- 2. Once installed, open the **Command Pallete** and search for **Ionic Framework Extended Autocomplete** and install it.
+ 2. Once installed, open the **Command Palette** and search for **Ionic Framework Extended Autocomplete** and install it.

 And you are done.
 You don't need to configure anything.
 Just install it, use it and start ASAP a new awesome Ionic app.